nantu-io/ntcore/README.md

 ## Deploy your first model in 10 minutes

-0. Follow this [instruction](https://docs.docker.com/get-started/#download-and-install-docker) to download and install the Docker engine.
-Make sure docker compose is installed properly via
+0. Follow this [instruction](https://docs.docker.com/get-started/#download-and-install-docker) to install the Docker engine.
+Confirm docker-compose is installed properly via
 ```
 docker-compose --version
 ```